ioBroker/ioBroker.docs/docs/en/config/redis.md

 A detailed explanation of the topic Redis with further information can be found in [Forum](https://forum.iobroker.net/topic/26327/redis-in-iobroker-%C3%BCberblick)

 ## Redis persistence
 Usually Redis is an "in-memory database".
 So the data is stored in RAM.
-When Redis is closed, these are gone.
+When Redis quits, these are gone.
 In order to enable an update, Redis supports two types of data storage on hard drive.
 The RDB and AOF persistence.

 ** RDB ** is active by default, this method saves the entire content in an RDB file.
 The storage interval can be configured and should be adapted to your own needs!
-To configure this, a mixture of data security (how much data can you cope with losing in a crash) and write load for the storage medium, since the entire content is always written (if objects are also in Redis, this may be several hundred MB!).
+To configure this, a mixture of data security (how much data can you cope with to lose in a crash) and write load for the storage medium, since the entire content is always written (if objects are also in Redis, this may be several hundred MB!).

 However, **AOF** ensures that the data is completely up-to-date.
 For this purpose, a so-called AOF file is continuously written, where all changes are always appended.
 This file is then consolidated at regular intervals and thus reduced in size again.
 How the final write load is exactly, and whether the whole thing is good for SD cards or not, depends on which data is saved.
 If objects and files are also in Redis, appending and consolidating rarely is significantly more "economical" than regularly saving large amounts of data.